Skip to main content

 4. Comprehensive search engine

-This feature helps users quickly find the content they’re looking for; find a platform that helps you tag and categorise all your content.
 You could have the most useful content in your wiki, but it's pretty useless if people can’t find it.
-The time you invest in curating your wiki means you want employee adoption to be high; that’s why you need a comprehensive search engine.
+Find a platform that helps you tag and categorise all your content.
+The time you invest in curating your wiki means you want employee adoption to be high, which is why you need an advanced search engine.

 5. User access controls